DCAN-Labs/hbcd-docs/docs/resp_data_use.md

 </div>
 </p>

-**Note that only [DEAP](download/DEAP.md) currently has embedded links to data and responsible use warnings.** These links will be added to the [Lasso platform](download/lasso.md) after the release, but the warnings can still be viewed by visiting the data measure description of interest in the [Release Notes](measures/index.md) (for example, see [Data Warning](measures/biospec.md#nails-warning) for Maternal Nails toxicology screening BioSpecimens).
+**Note that only [DEAP](download/DEAP.md) currently has embedded links to data and responsible use warnings.** These links will be added to the [Lasso platform](download/lasso.md) after the release, but the warnings can still be viewed by visiting the data measure description of interest in the [Release Notes](measures/index.md).

 We recommend that all data users: